-2. Descriptive Evidence
+2. Descriptive evidence

-We exploit information on individual preferences for redistribution from the World Values Survey and the European Values Study, together referred to as WVS (WVS 2006, WVS 2012, EVS 2011)4.
+We exploit information on individual preferences for redistribution from the World Values Survey and the European Values Study, together referred to as WVS (WVS, 2006; WVS 2009; EVS, 2011).
 The survey waves were carried out around 1981, 1990, 1996, 2000, 2006, 2008 and 2012.
 In each wave, the survey project was conducted over a period of about three years and for each country the year when the survey was actually fielded is known.
 As we are interested in the perspective of voters, we restrict the sample to respondents who are eighteen or older at the time the survey was conducted.

-For the waves 2 to 7, the WVS-dataset contains an indicator of individuals' attitudes towards redistribution.
+For the waves 2 to 7, the WVS-dataset contains an indicator of individuals' attitudes toward redistribution.
 In the section on economic policy, the respondents' views on the following issue are surveyed: "Incomes should be made more equal" vs. "We need larger income differences as incentives".
-Respondents have to select an answer from a scale from 1 to 10 where 1 means that they completely agree with the first statement (they demand more redistribution) and 10 means that they completely agree with the second statement (they demand less redistribution).5 The survey question on redistribution was answered by some
+Respondents have to select an answer from a scale from 1 to 10 where 1 means that they completely agree with the first statement (they demand more redistribution) and 10 means that they completely agree with the second statement (they demand less redistribution).
+The survey question on redistribution was answered by some 379,000 individuals; the frequency distribution of their answers is reported in Table B1 of the online Appendix.